Toric invariance of vertically parametrized systems: Introduction

-with $\alpha_\k\in\GG^n$ depending on $\k$, and $\circ$ denoting componentwise multiplication.
-In this case, we view $\VV_{\GG}(F_\k)$ as a coset of the multiplicative subgroup $\T_A^{\GG}=\{t^A:t\in\GG^d\}\subseteq\GG^n$, and write Detecting this type of parametric toricity can be formulated as a quantifier elimination problem \cite{Rahkooy2021parametric}, which gives an algorithm for solving the problem over $\GG\in\{\RR^*,\RR_{>0}\}$, albeit at a substantial computational cost.
-Another general but computationally intense approach for $\GG=\RR_{>0}$ is taken in \cite{sadeghimanesh2019grobner,rahkooy2021comprehensive}, which give sufficient conditions in terms of Gröbner bases and comprehensive Gröbner systems.
+for some $\alpha_\k\in\RR_{>0}^n$ depending on $\k$, and where $\circ$ denotes componentwise multiplication.
+In this case, we view $\VV_{>0}(F_\k)$ as a coset of the multiplicative subgroup $\T_A^{>0}=\{t^A:t\in\RR_{>0}^d\}\subseteq\RR^n_{>0}$ and write Detecting {whether a system is toric in this sense} can be formulated as a quantifier elimination problem \cite{Rahkooy2021parametric}, which gives a detection algorithm, albeit at a substantial computational cost.
+Another general but computationally intense approach is considered in \cite{sadeghimanesh2019grobner,conradi2019total,rahkooy2021comprehensive}, which give sufficient conditions in terms of Gröbner bases and comprehensive Gröbner systems.

-Here, we focus on the special case when $F$ is \term{vertically parametrized} in the language of \cite{Helminck2022generic,FeliuHenrikssonPascual2025vertical}, in the sense that it can be written as
+Here, we focus on the special case when $F$ is \term{vertically parametrized} in the language of \cite{HelminckRen2025,FeliuHenrikssonPascual2025vertical}, in the sense that it can be written as